ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_health_load_dbc_scripts/README.md

 suite_health_load_dbc_scripts
 ================

-This role allows to load and execute one or more ad-hoc DBC script files into Manage server.
+This role allows to load and execute one or more ad-hoc DBC script files into Health server.
 Only `dbc` format files will be accepted.
-The role will assert if each script executed successfully and fail in case of errors while locating the DBC scripts or executing them against the Manage server.
+The role will assert if each script executed successfully and fail in case of errors while locating the DBC scripts or executing them against the Health server.

 Role Variables
 --------------

 ### mas_instance_id
 Required.
 Defines the instance id that was used for the MAS installation.
-It is used to lookup the Manage namespace.
+It is used to lookup the Health namespace.
 - Environment Variable: `MAS_INSTANCE_ID`
 - Default Value: None

 ### dbc_script_path_local
 Optional.
-Defines the local path/folder where the DBC script files should be located in order to be loaded onto the Manage server.
+Defines the local path/folder where the DBC script files should be located in order to be loaded onto the Health server.

 - Environment Variable: `DBC_SCRIPT_PATH_LOCAL`
 - Default Value: `suite_health_load_dbc_scripts/files`